-Recently, I decided to try and put some analytics on my website.
+Recently, I decided to put some analytics on my website.
 Would be nice to see what view number are like and what pages get the most traffic.

 Most people would just stick Google Analytics on and be done with.
 But the privacy implications off that are huge and terrible, not to mention any self-respecting privacy extension would block it almost immediately.